Hi-van is supported by its audience. When you purchase using our links, we may earn an affiliate commission (no added cost to you). Learn more

 You will then need to pack enough food for your trip, as well as dish soap, washcloths, and hand towels right before you leave.

-More info: check this article I made about the same subject: The Van Kitchen Essentials Guide For Van Life
+More info: check this article I made about : The Van Kitchen Essentials Guide For Van Life

 While some VW campervans have built-in bathrooms, others don’t.
 Regardless of this fact, you will eventually need hygiene supplies to keep yourself and your clothes smelling fresh no matter your VW campervan setup.